 However, most people are happy to pay a small fee to get these clunky relics out of their homes.
 Dumping them is illegal in many places, and curbside garbage programs are instructed not to pick them up.
 That leaves people with one option: bite the bullet and pay the fee.

-While many recycling programs do take these electronics off your hands, that doesn't mean they're doing the right thing with them.
+A word of caution here: while many recycling programs do take these electronics off your hands, that doesn't mean they're doing the right thing with them.
 Some companies make their money by exporting CRT and LCD monitors to developing countries, where they are picked apart, burned, or left to rot.

-Ready to get rid of that junk?
+So, ready to get rid of that junk?
 It’s as simple as 1, 2, 3.
-You can make an appointment by booking online above or by calling 1.888.888.JUNK (5865).